 The external obturator muscle is short external rotator muscle of hip joint.
 It is a flat, triangular muscle on the anterior wall of the pelvis.

 It arises from two-thirds of the outer surface of the obturator membrane, the inferior pubic ramus, and the ramus of the ischium.
 The fibers converge and pass posterolateral and upward, to form a tendon that runs across the back of the neck of the and is inserted into the trochanteric fossa of the femur.

-Obturator internus originates from internal surface of obturator membrane and posterior bony margins of obturator foramen.
-It inserts on medial surface of greater trochanter of femur, in common with superior and inferior gemelli.
-It is a short external rotator of hip joint.
+Obturator internus originates from the internal surface of the obturator membrane and posterior bony margins of the obturator foramen.
+It inserts on the medial surface of greater trochanter of the femur, in common with superior and inferior gemelli.
+It is a short external rotator of the hip joint.

-Piriformis is one of six short external rotators [others being superior gemellus, inferior gemellus, obturator internus, obturator externus, and quadratus femoris muscles – together known as depp gluteals] and participate on abduction of hip also.
+Piriformis is one of six short external rotators [others being superior gemellus, inferior gemellus, obturator internus, obturator externus, and quadratus femoris muscles – together known as depp gluteals] and participates on the abduction of hip also.

 The piriformis muscle is found deep to the gluteus maximus and inferior to the gluteus minimus.
 It takes origin along the anterior region of the sacrum, extends laterally, passing through the greater sciatic foramen and crossing the hip joint to insert on the greater trochanter of the femur.
 Its name is because of its a pear-like shape.

 The quadratus femoris is a flat, quadrilateral skeletal muscle located on the posterior side of the hip joint and is a strong external rotator and adductor of the thigh.
 It takes origin from ischial tuberosity and inserts into intertrochanteric crest.

 Gluteus Medius and Minimus

 The gluteus medius extends from the ilium to the femur and acts as abductor and medial rotator of the hip.